klahnakoski/mo-statcan/README.md

 ### Weekly Mortality

 To better explain the statcan.gc.ca chart, I wrote code to pull data from StatCan data cubes.
 Here is the same information, unrolled and split into age cohorts:

 ![img_2.png](img_2.png)

 > Every StatCan data cube can be accessed by productId on the web: It provides some simple navigation options, and it is an easy way to read important footnotes.
 Here is the one for this mortality chart: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310076801

-We can clearly see the upward trend in morality over time.
+The above is a stacked bar chart; each cohort is stacked atop the younger, so that the total mortality for all ages is the top of the purple (85+) bar.
+We can see the COVID-19 spike surpass the 2500 deaths per week, just like in the first chart.
+We can also clearly see the upward trend in morality over time.
 I have no doubt that Ontario's increasing population is to blame:

 ### Population Growth